b0xcode/Group100-TaskManager/REPORT.md

 ## Group Achievements:

 Each widget undeniably contributed to the harmony and prepossessing design of the user interface of our task manager application.
 Our game widget engaged users and acted as a medium of fun for users enhancing their task management experience to a more interactive and enjoyable one.
 Specifically the Tic Tac Toe game widget acts as a break from the mundane routine of managing tasks, rewarding users and thus, encouraging them to stay productive by taking task management more light-heartedly whilst also enjoying a quick game of Tic Tac Toe from time to time.
 Overall, the achievement with the creation of  a game widget is the provision of an entertaining distraction, alleviating the stress of users and enhancing their focus when returning to the fulfillment of their tasks.
 Moreover, the light blue, light red and white colour scheme of the game widget was purposeful in harmonising with the modern and minimilistic background image and task card design.

+The calender widget followed the aesthetic theme of other elements and further contributed to design harmony by focusing on the purple theme prevalent throughout the website.
+This widgets goal was to support the task cards and act as an efficient interactive visual tool for task management (TO DO, DUE and DONE) by showing tasks and their clear visual representations in their respective months.
+The ultimate goal of the widget was to provide the user with a smooth and easy visual aid to effectively organise their schedule and streamline planning.
+The light purple colour scheme was purposelly chosen in order to blend in and harmonise with the background of the website to increase visual appeal and coherence to enhance the user experience.
+The last element to further enhance user experience were the interactivie buttons which could change the calender month and this aimed to improve user engagement by making the calender a more appealing dynamic tool.

-Our mood widget ..........
+TODO: Our mood widget ..........
 Our task summary widget ........
-Our Calendar widget......

 ## Challenges encountered:

+During the start of the project we had trouble understanding the overall file layout and how files were interacting with each other and how data was interacting in the frontend as well as the backend.
+For example it was difficult to understand The configuration setup in config.js, routing handled by router.js, user authentication in auth.js, task management logic in models.js and how all these files were integrated together.
+Importing Lit to create a modular web componenet was also challenging at the beginning as it combined javascript, HTML and CSS all into one file which caused confusions at times and some initial confusion in relation to debugging and testing code.

 ### Structural challenges:

 Structural challenges were also omnipresent upon completing the task manager application.
 Initially, the greatest challenge faced with the group members was the synchronisation of alterations to the project between the local repository and the remote repository of GitHub.
 It was initially complex to wrap our heads around the push and pull processes.
 However, we managed to resolve this challenge by selecting source control on VS, writing and commiting a comment on the tab of the source control, selecting the ellipsis in source control, selecting "open more option" and then clicking on "push".
 These completed the 'push' and delivered existing local changes to the GitHub repository.
 The pull commit was less intricate, involving selecting the "pull" tab on GitHub which fetches these delivered changes from the local repository and merges them into out "main" branch.
 Although, the process was tedious we all managed to successfully push and pull changes into our "main" branch, resulting in our updated.
 Additionally, another structural challeng was deciphering the final "css" design and on an overall colour scheme of our individual widgets so that we would generate a visually harmonious user interface.

 ### Organisational challenges: